 Creating a new Windows User Account is somewhat of a ‘nuclear option’ for Windows behavior correction.
 Sometimes, to quote a line from the movie Aliens, “It’s the only way to be sure.”

 SOLIDWORKS performance issues can sometimes be caused by corruption in the Windows registry outside of the SOLIDWORKS subset of the registry.
 Such corruptions can be difficult to diagnose and repair, so we prefer to simply create a new Windows user account, log in to that account, and test the behavior from there.
 It is quick to try!

-To keep things simple when setting up the test account, you can choose the options that skip over selecting a Microsoft account.
-What’s more important is that if the new user account does improve the performance, then you will want to ensure that the account has full local admin rights.
+To keep things simple when setting up the test account, you can choose the options that skip over selecting a Microsoft account, but do ensure that the test account has full local admin rights.